rejetto/hfs/dev-plugins.md

       - the old way of returning true is now deprecated
     - exports.customHtml
     - more functions in HFS.misc
+    - frontend event 'entry' can now ask to skip an entry
 - 8.72 (v0.52.0)
     - HFS.toast
     - HFS.misc functions